Storing Grains

 • Types - Quick rolled oats or regular rolled oats.
 Quick oats cook faster but regular oats or steel cut retain flavor and nutrition better.

-• Storage - If unopened, optimum shelf life is up to 8 years.
+• Storage - If unopened, optimum shelf life is up to 30 years.
 If opened should be used within 1 year.
-We recommend storing large amounts in an airtight plastic container and pulling out a smaller amount every few months for your actual usage/rotation.
+I recommend storing large amounts in an airtight plastic container and pulling out a smaller amount every few months for your actual usage/rotation.

 Wheat: